 Yet that’s what evangelical theology asserts.
 According to their framework, what ultimately determines people’s eternal destinies is what they believe about the Christian story.
 If you believe it, you’re in.
 If you don’t, you’re out.

-So it has to be a choice.
-Because punishing people for something over which they had no choice would be unjust.
+So by that reasoning it has to be a choice…because punishing people for something over which they had no choice would be unjust.
 And that cannot be.
 So there must be a choice in there somewhere.
 And that’s that.

 See how easy that was?
 Life is so much simpler when you have a book telling you how to think.
 I do miss those days, sometimes.